MTrajK/dotnet-projects/DotNet.IntegrationTesting/README.md

 **Setup the command line interface and update the DB using CLI**

-***Note: This isn't mandatory, this is just in case you want to use the EF CLI to update/drop a DB, or to create/remove a migration.
+***Note: This isn't mandatory, this is just in case you want to use the EF CLI to update/drop a DB, or to create/remove a migration to an existing database (for example if you have some data in the db - local or remote server - and you want to update the db with a newer db scheme).
 Otherwise, in this case, the database will be created from the code (CreateDatabase.CreateDbIfNotExists in Demo3).***

 Install dotnet ef globally (the latest version)
 ```powershell